benedictusdps/hackerrank/README.md

 # HackerRank Tutorial

-Answers to HackerRank tutorial (30 Days to Code and 10 Days to Statistics) using Python.
+Answers to HackerRank tutorial and 3-months interview preparation material using Python.